deep-entertainment/safehouse/design/ambients/living_room.md

 #ambient

-An ambient mixed from static, wind on the outside, sometimes a chair creaking or rustling from the sofa, because people use them
+An ambient mixed from static and wind on the outside.
+Sometimes a chair creaks or the sofa rustles, since people are using them.

 # Living room night